AWhetter/pathseq/doc/source/format.rst

    The simple format can be parsed consistently.

+.. _format-loose-stem:

 Stem
 ----

-The stem is the name of a path sequence, without the prefix, ranges, and suffixes.
+The stem is the name of a path sequence, without the prefix, ranges, postfix, and suffixes.
 A non-empty stem MAY be present in the name of a path sequence.

-The stem MUST NOT contain a valid :ref:`range string <range_string_format>`, or by definition it would be considered part of the ranges.
+The stem MUST NOT contain a valid :ref:`range string <format-simple-range>`, or by definition it would be considered part of the ranges.

 The stem MAY start or end with a "``-``", or digit, or "``.``" and digits,